 - Water and Wastewater Systems Sector – Nuclear power plants use large quantities of water for cooling.
 Interrupted water supply may require shut down.

 The Nuclear Reactors, Materials, and Waste Sector-Specific Plan details how the National Infrastructure Protection Plan risk management framework is implemented within the context of the unique characteristics and risk landscape of the sector.
-Each Sector-Specific Agency develops a sector-specific plan through a coordinated effort involving its public and private sector partners.
-The Department of Homeland Security is designated as the Sector-Specific Agency for the Nuclear Reactors, Materials, and Waste Sector.
+Each Sector Risk Management Agency develops a sector-specific plan through a coordinated effort involving its public and private sector partners.
+The Department of Homeland Security is designated as the Sector Risk Management Agency for the Nuclear Reactors, Materials, and Waste Sector.

-For additional information, please contact the Nuclear Sector-Specific Agency at NuclearSSA@hq.dhs.gov.
+For additional information, please contact the Nuclear Sector Risk Management Agency at NuclearSSA@hq.dhs.gov.